mykelalvis/FT/Traveller/Locations/Sectors/Core Sector Systems/Chant Subsector Systems/Affinity.md

 # DETAILS

-Affinity, like most worlds in the Anther Cluster, sees a great deal of interstellar traffic.
+Affinity, formerly known as Vlaakier and like most worlds in the [[Anther]] Cluster, sees a great deal of interstellar traffic.
 This collection of worlds is at the nexus of four [[#The Sylean Main|Sylean Main]] branches.
 The Chant Branch to rimward is dominated by the industrial world Skeen; the Old Confederacy Branch to spinward leads into the region that once hosted the Interstellar Confederacy; and the  [[Capital]] branch – actually a pair of branches – leads coreward towards the Imperial  [[Capital]] and onward to the Sylean and Wayward worlds.

-Making their way down the main concourse and into the startown – the sprawling business district that surrounds the starport – they find themselves at Restoration Plaza, where they are drawn to Eneri's Cantina, conveniently located on the periphery of the park.
+Making their way down the main concourse and into the startown – the sprawling business district that surrounds the starport – they find themselves at [[#Restoration Plaza]], where they are drawn to [[#Eneri's Cantina]], conveniently located on the periphery of the park.
 Eneri's is a busy place almost any time of day but flourishes during the evenings, just as the visible disc of Affinity has begun to darken a mere 15, kilometers away.

 ![[CA2-50_1476395972.jpg]]